tahoe-lafs/magic-folder/docs/snapshots.rst

 into the Tahoe-LAFS Grid.
 A Local Snapshot exists only on one device's local disk (so other participants cannot see it yet).

-A Snapshot has zero or more parents, forming a Directed Asyclic Graph (DAG).
+A Snapshot has zero or more parents, forming a Directed Acyclic Graph (DAG).
 Snapshots are signed "as" they are uploaded into the Grid: first the actual content is uploaded as an immutable, yielding a read-only capability-string; then this string and other metadata is